MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Telemetry.md

 includes anonymized information about the host running PowerShell, and information about how PowerShell is used.

-PowerShell send the following information at startup:
+PowerShell sends the following information at startup:

 - The manufacturer, name, and version of the operating system
 - The version of PowerShell